Stonewater Housing, Weobley

 Leon Storer, Stonewater’s Assistant Director of Assets (West), says:

 This is a win-win situation.
-Not only do our residents benefit from significantly reduced bills, more controllable heating and improved health and well-being, CO2 emissions are halved and Stonewater gains an income from ECO funding plus 20 year RHI to off-set its initial investment – a no brainer..!
+Not only do our residents benefit from significantly reduced bills, more controllable heating and improved health and well-being, CO2 emissions are halved and Stonewater gains an income from ECO funding plus 20 year RHI (this scheme has closed) to off-set its initial investment – a no brainer..!

 I am 100% positive that this initial project will be a complete success enabling further investment across similar off gas-grid Stonewater stock.